Iforkedrepos/RES-Russian-sleep-experiment-official-game-or-repo/README.md

 # RES-Russian-sleep-experiment-official-game-or-repo

-hello this is the OFFICAL repo for all res games amd stuff
+hello this is the OFFICAL repo for all res games and stuff

 we use wick editior to make this stuff

-note im in middle school and im a mid af middle scholer so this game is ass
+note im in middle school and im a mid af coder so this game is ass